-Students must satisfy all prerequisites prior to attempting credit by examination for that course.
+Students must satisfy all prerequisites prior to attempting credit by exam for that course.

 The credits will be posted for specific regularly taught UW–Madison courses.
 (Credit by exam will not be provided for independent study, topics courses, general or departmental credit.)

 Native speakers of a language cannot earn credit by exam in that language.
-For UW–Madison, native language is defined as the language of instruction at the student's secondary school.
+For UW–Madison, the native language is defined as the language of instruction at the student's secondary school.

 Students must take a separate exam (or set of assessments) for each course they are seeking credit for.

-In general, once a degree seeking student has been given permission to take the exam, they will be considered eligible to receive credit regardless of circumstances that may indicate otherwise.
+In general, once a degree-seeking student has been given permission to take the exam, they will be considered eligible to receive credit regardless of circumstances that may indicate otherwise.

 Undergraduates are strongly encouraged to take departmental examinations for credit prior to earning 90 degree credits (including the semester in which the 90th credit is earned) in order to avoid complications with the residence requirement.

-The College of Engineering limits the use of credit by exam to a total of six (6) credits or two (2) courses during an engineering undergraduate student’s career.
+The College of Engineering limits the use of credit by exam to a total of six credits or two courses during an engineering undergraduate student’s career.

-Credit by Examination will be posted as ‘Other Credit’ and will reflect the course for which the student is earning credit.
+Credit by examination will be posted as ‘Other Credit’ and will reflect the course for which the student is earning credit.

 The Office of the Registrar will post credits earned through credit by exam to the student record within 10 days of receiving a completed credit by exam form from a department.

 If the attempt for credit by exam is unsuccessful, no record of the attempt will be noted on the student’s transcript.

-Course credit earned via examination does not carry grade points and does not factor into the grade point average.
+Course credit earned via examination does not carry grade points and does not factor into the grade-point average.

 Course credit earned via examination does not factor into a semester course load.

-There is no requirement or expectation for credit by examination, but if a credit by examination will be offered for a course, it must follow these policy guidelines.
+There is no requirement or expectation for credit by exam, but if credit by exam will be offered for a course, it must follow these policy guidelines.

 Department faculty will determine the standards, methods, and procedures for evaluation.

-In order to pass the examination, the student must demonstrate a clear mastery of the course material and student performance must be at a sufficient level that they are well prepared for higher level work in that field of study.
+In order to pass the examination, the student must demonstrate a clear mastery of the course material, and student performance must be at a sufficient level that they are well prepared for higher-level work in that field of study.